cimentadaj/lexis_plot/README.md

 This repository implements an R Shiny application to visualize enhanced lexis plots.
 To launch the Shiny app only a few steps are needed:

 1) Register at the [Human Mortality Database website](https://www.mortality.org/mp/auth.pl).
-2) Save your credentials in a new file `shiny/id.txt` where the first line is your email and the second line is your password
+2) Save your credentials in a new file `id.txt` where the first line is your email and the second line is your password
 1) Open the file `run_app_here.R`
 2) Install all the packages in the start of the R script.
 3) Run the script